 At this point, you might be thinking, didn’t we incorporate to avoid personal liability?
 True, but those liability protections don’t generally apply to payroll tax obligations.
 If the IRS hits you with a penalty, it’s on you, not the company, and you might receive notice of a lien, a levy or a seizure action against your personal assets.

 Well then, how do you avoid the penalty?
 The IRS does not permit “borrowing” from withheld funds, regardless of your circumstances.
 Companies should make every effort to pay in full on time.
 If you’ve gotten advice to the contrary, you’ve been misled.

 Contact Breon & Associates in Harrisburg

 At Breon & Associates, our dedicated accountants can efficiently manage your withholdings and your record-keeping to keep you in compliance.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an appointment.

 415 Market Street, Suite #205

 3461 Market Street, Ste 101

 3 Park Plaza, Suite 207